noamhoffer/academic-kickstart/content/home/research.md

 {{% /expand%}}

 ## Work in progress
-- "Collective Hope and Political Activism"
 - “A Norm-Expressivist Account of Kant’s Regulative Ideas”
+- “Collective Hope and Political Activism”

 ## Dissertation
 Title: Kant's Theoretical Conception of God